AndyYuen/simple-argo-example/README.md

 ## 3.2 Deployment Using Kustomize
 In this section, I am doing the deployment using Kustomize.
 <br/><br />
-Kustomize is a tool included in the oc or kubectl command.
-However, you need to have the kustomize command binary on your machine to execute the processConfigmap.sh shell script (see Section 4.).
+Kustomize is a declarative configuration management/transformation tool included natively in the oc or kubectl command.
+In our case, you need to have the kustomize command binary installed on your machine to execute the processConfigmap.sh shell script (see Section 4.).
-Kustomize lets your transform template-free (ie, without using template directives used in the Helm chart above) yaml files without modifying the original yaml files.
+Kustomize lets you transform template-free (ie, without using template directives used in the Helm chart shown earlier) yaml files without modifying the original yaml files.
 And it has convenience features such as configMapGenerator and secretGenerator that are not found in Helm.
+Kustomize works by overlaying base Kubernetes manifests with user-defined customisation defined in kustomization.yaml files.
 <br /><br />
 The same kafka-sizing application will be used to contrast the different approaches used by Helm and Kustomize.